nikitavoloboev/data/productivity/flow/Rules.md

 - Use HTML for rendering images as I have more control on the size and things
 - Add appropriate _quote_ to briefly describe the repo (often is the same as description but with links)
 	- don't repeat what is said in the quote in the description underneath the quote
-- If the readme is long enough, add a table of contents
+- If the readme is long enough, add a `Contents` table
 - Don't add anything that is not needed and focus on the content
 - Add image or logo if possible to visually show the workflow / library in action
 - Don't link to Imgur images as links, render them in the GitHub README itself